kdgregory/log4j-aws-appenders/docs/build.md

+# Building It Yourself

-There are three projects in this repository:
+There are multiple projects in this repository:

 * [aws-shared](../aws-shared): the AWS log-writers and supporting code that would be used by any appender implementation.